hanggrian/openpss/README.md

 Features
 --------
+ * Multi-platform, client available in Android, Windows, and macOS.
- * Multi-language: currently supports English and Bahasa.
+ * Multi-language, currently supports English and Bahasa.

 How to use
 ----------
 #### Download
 Head to releases to download this app in 3 variants:
- * `app` - Native MacOS app.
- * `zip` - Compressed folder containing Windows 64-bit libraries and executables.
+ * `apk`: Android app installer.
+ * `dmg`: macOS images, mount and obtain the `app` file.
+ * `exe`: Windows executables wrapped in 7-zip SFX installer.
- * `jar` - Smaller Java executable that requires JRE 1.8.
+ * `jar`: Single Java executable file that requires JRE 1.8.

 #### Database
 [MongoDB] is required to run the app,